 When I was there, I enjoyed a truly amazing falafel pita — crispy on the outside, hot and fluffy on the inside, with fresh toppings grown on local kibbutzim.
 Apparently the restaurant has changed management since then, but I’ll fondly remember it as one of my favorite falafel experiences.

 Many years have passed since then, and I’ve had the pleasure of enjoying falafel all over Israel.
 I’ve also cooked falafel in local kitchens with families who grew up making this special dish.
-Currently, one of my favorite places to enjoy amazing falafel is Hakosem – otherwise known as “The Magician.”
-This Israeli restaurant is run by my friend Ariel Rosenthal.
+Currently, I really enjoy the falafel from Hakosem – otherwise known as “The Magician.”
+My friend Ariel Rosenthal runs this amazing food stand.
 If you’re ever in Tel Aviv, I highly recommend making a special trip to Hakosem!
 The lines are long, but it’s worth the wait.

 Falafel can be made with either fava beans or chickpeas.
 The following traditional falafel recipe contains methods for using either legume.
 Historically, early versions of falafel were made with fava beans (and even earlier versions were made of lentils).
 Consequently, fava beans are still the falafel “legume of choice” in Egypt and other Arab countries.
 On the other hand, Israeli falafel is almost universally made from chickpeas.
 This is because many Jews have a medical deficiency called G6PD, a hereditary enzymatic deficiency that can be triggered by fava beans.
 Chickpeas, or garbanzo beans, provide the perfect substitute.